 Importantly, LID impacts some module types but not others.
 To understand the causes of LID, and why certain types of modules are affected, one must first understand two factors that differentiate solar cells: their crystal structure (monocrystalline or multicrystalline) and their electrical properties (P-type or N-type).

-1. Crystal structure refers differences in the structure of a solar cell resulting from how it is produced:
+1. Crystal structure refers to differences in the structure of a solar cell resulting from how it is produced:

 Monocrystalline - solar cells that are grown using a process (the Czochralski process) that produces a uniform crystal structure that is sliced to make solar cells.
 These tend to have better electrical properties.
 They also tend to have somewhat higher oxygen concentrations, which is important for LID.